-Choosing dry toilets (or toilet cassette) for your converted van or motorhome is both eco-friendly and practical: they do not require water or connections, and favor natural composting.
+Choosing dry toilets (or cassette toilets) for your camper van or motorhome is both ecological and practical: they do not require water or connection, and favor natural composting.
 However, without the right habits, these toilets can quickly emit unpleasant odors.

-In this article, we offer you complete and practical advice to successfully install, maintain, and properly use your van toilets, without harming indoor air quality.
+In this article, we offer you comprehensive and practical advice to successfully install, maintain, and properly use your van toilets without harming indoor air quality.

 - 1. Understanding the roots of odors in dry toilets